 I dislike carrying credit cards around, so I made better use of Apple Pay.

 I added all of my cards to it so I have easy access to them.
 Plus, I’m more inclined to use it for small purchases when I’m at a store that accepts Apple Pay.
 Note: Not all credit cards are compatible with Apple Pay or Android Pay.
 Chase Ink, I’m looking at you!

 Pro tip: Tie in your purchases with rotating bonus categories for your credit cards.
-For example, this quarter I get 5% cash back bonus points from Chase Freedom at Walgreens and Lyft.

 3. Link your cards to Mint

 Part of the reason why I was hesitant to use my cards in the past was because I didn’t want to forget that there was a balance on the card.

 I use a free website called Mint and connected all of my accounts in there.
 This lets me see each balance and remember to pay them.

 In case you are not familiar with Mint, it’s a tool that allows you to link all of your bank accounts, credit cards, and loans in one place.

 Bonus tip to prevent credit card closures: What you can try if your card was closed or limit decreased